 Just like he isn't going to comment on the fact that her hand is slowly slipping into his.

-"It's all gone… " She whispers quietly, her uncharacteristically soft voice pleasurable to Toshiro's entire being.
+"It's all gone… " She whispers quietly, her soft tone pleasurable to Toshiro's entire being.

 He does not say a word because he knows that she will elaborate when she finds the words to do so.
 As expected, she does.